M 2 (Metoprolol succinate extended-release 50 mg)

 Pill imprint M 2 has been identified as Metoprolol succinate extended-release 50 mg.

-Metoprolol is used in the treatment of high blood pressure; atrial fibrillation; supraventricular tachycardia; angina; mitral valve prolapse (and more), and belongs to the drug class cardioselective beta blockers.
+Metoprolol is used in the treatment of atrial fibrillation; high blood pressure; supraventricular tachycardia; benign essential tremor; migraine prevention (and more), and belongs to the drug class cardioselective beta blockers.
 Risk cannot be ruled out during pregnancy.
-Metoprolol 50 mg is not subject to the Controlled Substances Act.
+Metoprolol 50 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 50 mg